 With a permanent password, students can take advantage of UVA Box, the University’s online file storage and collaboration service.
 Box enables students to store up to 1TB of data securely in the cloud.
-Students can access UVA Box via its Web interface, or by downloading the Box Sync software to their computer, so students can access their files from anywhere.
-Students can get started by gong to www.its.virginia.edu/box.
+Students can access UVA Box via its Web interface, or by downloading the Box Sync software to their computers, so they can access their files from anywhere.
+Students can get started by going to http://its.virginia.edu/box.

 Tech Support Services and Computing Help

 - Website.
-The ITS website, www.its.virginia.edu, is where students can download software, connect to services such as online file storage, and learn the latest on downtimes and security issues at the University.
-It also links to ITS's social media presence, if your student would prefer communications that way.
+The ITS website, http://its.virginia.edu, is where students can download software, connect to services such as online file storage, and learn the latest on downtimes and security issues at the University.
+It also links to the social media presence of ITS if your student would prefer to receive communications that way.